 AND TRADITIONAL HINDU PLACES OF WORSHIP IN SRI LANKA

 The historic Kandaswamy Temple in Nallur, not far away from Jaffna's town centre, is dedicated to Lord Murugan in the form of the divine spear Vel, a well-known symbol of Tamil religiousness.
-Founded in the 10th century this Skanda Temple was enlarged during the 13th to 15th century when Jaffna was a major principality of the island, especially under Chempaha Perumal, who later on became the Sinhalese king Bhuvenaikabahu VI. in Kotte.
+Founded in the 10th century this Skanda Temple was enlarged during the 13th to 15th century when Jaffna was a major principality of the island, especially under Chempaha Perumal, who later on became the Sinhalese king Bhuvenaikabahu VI in Kotte.
 The original Nallur temple was destroyed by the Portuguese and replaced by a church.
 But within the former temple premises, called Kurukkal Valavu, the current temple building was erected in 1749, during the Dutch colonial period.
 Nallur is renowned for the strict discipline, order and timing of its puja ceremonies and became a landmark of Tamil Hindu cultural pride.

 Nagapushani Amman Temple is a historic Hindu temple located on the island of Nainativu, west of the Jaffna peninsula.
 It is dedicated to Parvati who is locally known as Nagapushani and to her consort Shiva who is named as Nayinar here.
 Adi Shankara, India's great 9th century Vedanta philosopher, identified it as one of 64 Shakti Pithas.
 For Tamil people this temple for the goddess traditionally is eminently respectable.
-An annual 16 day Mahostavam festival of this Nagapushani Amman temple on Nainativu Island held in June is usually attended by more than 100,000 pilgrims.
+An annual 16 day Mahostavam festival of this Nagapushani Amman temple on Nainativu Island is held in June and is usually attended by more than 100,000 pilgrims.